 Dermaplaning vs microdermabrasion, are widely used especially by women to enhance their skin.
 Which of these two procedures should you try for yourself?
 If you want to try dermaplaning, you only have to set your appointment with your nearby beauty clinic.
+A facial surgeon can also help you decide between these two treatments.

 In this article, we will try to differentiate dermaplaning and microdermabrasion.
 We will see how these two procedures work to address our facial skin concerns.
 We will begin with dermaplaning.